January 7, 2025

 Electrical Re-Wiring of Homes in New Zealand

 Rewiring a home is one of the most important upgrades a homeowner can make, especially if your home was built prior to 1970.
-With all of the appliances that we now use daily, Modern households have a much higher electricity demand now than we did in the late 1900s.
-If your older home contains original cabling, those wires are slowly degrading AND being placed under higher and higher electrical loading.
-This is a recipe for disaster, your risk of fire and electric shock is increasing every day.
-In New Zealand, rewiring is often necessary to bring older homes up to modern standard, to ensure you home is safe.
+With all of the appliances we now use daily, modern households demand far more electricity than we did in the late 1900s.
+If your older home still contains original cabling, these wires are slowly degrading and being placed under ever-higher electrical loads.
+This is a recipe for disaster—your risk of fire and electric shock increases every day.

-• Vulcanised India Rubber (VIR) Cloth-covered wiring:
+1. Vulcanised India Rubber (VIR) Cloth-covered Wiring

-• Tough Rubber Sheathed (TRS) wiring: This type of wiring was also popular during the mid-20th century (1940 – 1960)
+This type of wiring was also popular during the mid-20th century (1940 – 1960)

 • The insulation on TRS cabling was found to quickly degrade over time